Welcome to Full Moon Yoga

 Are you looking to deepen your yoga practice and connect with the energy of the full moon?
 Look no further!
 Our Full Moon workshops offer a unique experience of incorporating the power of the full moon into your yoga practice.

-Our workshops are led by Sumit Manav who will guide you through a practice designed to align body, mind and spirit.
+Our workshops are led by Srishti who will guide you through a practice designed to align body, mind and spirit.
 This workshop will begin with a brief discussion on the energy of the current full moon and how it can be used in our practice.

 Full Moon Yoga include: